 - Hire a freelance book cover designer, with samples you can see are good (not mockups or templates) or use a design contest

 - Join a writers group or two on Facebook, so you can share your book, your dramas, your final cover shots to choose from, author pics, and $1.99 launch deals.

-- To learn about book marketing, form a plan, and get an Australian media list to start activity, just join Book Creation Success Club for two months.
+- To learn about book marketing, form a plan, and get an Australian media list to start activity, just join Book Creation Success Club.
 Saves yourself lots of looking around and you’ll find out about other things that will help with returning your investment to you after being published.